Diseases & Conditions : The Child Having Surgery

 Caring for your child when surgery is not planned in advance

 If your child needs emergency surgery, there is limited time to prepare yourself and your child.
 The news can be a total surprise, and the urgent nature of the procedure can be very frightening.
 The most important thing parents can do is to remain calm, reassure their child, and ask as many questions as necessary to understand the situation.

 For elective or required surgeries, it is valuable to prepare yourself before meeting with your child's surgeon.
 There are several things you should bring with you to enable the surgeon to develop a complete picture of the problem or condition, including the following:

-Copies of any x-rays, CT scans, or MRI scans already performed
+Copies of any X-rays, CT scans, or MRI scans already done

 Results of lab tests

-Complete medical history record (this can be sent by your child's physician in advance)
+Complete medical history record (this can be sent by your child's healthcare provider in advance)

-List of all medications, including prescription and over-the-counter, your child is taking (or has recently taken), or the medications themselves
+List of all medicines, including prescription and over-the-counter, your child is taking (or has recently taken), or the medicines themselves

 List of all allergies your child has (especially latex allergy)

 What you can expect during the preoperative visit